symbol/symbol-docs/source/guides/namespace/registering-a-namespace.rst

     :language: bash
     :start-after: #!/bin/sh

 3. Is the namespace available?
 Try to register it before someone else does it!
-Open a new file and announce a :ref:`NamespaceRegistrationTransaction<namespace-registration-transaction>` with the chosen name and renting duration expressed in blocks.
+Open a new file and announce a :ref:`namespaceregistrationtransaction` with the chosen name and renting duration expressed in blocks.

 .. example-code::